hiromi-mi/hanando-fukui/README.md

-# hanando-fukui !EXPERIMENTAL VERSION!
+# hanando-fukui
-Self-hostable C Compiler Prototype:
+Self-hostable C Compiler Prototype: Version 2.0 (Register-based)

-**Currently This cannot be compiled yet.
-To consult hanando-fukui quickly, use Version 1.1 Series (`git checkout 1.1`) instead.**

 ## How to install
 By just typing `$ make` will compile as `./hanando`.